Climate Action Incentive Payment

 If you share custody of a child

-If you share custody of a child and are eligible for the CAIP, each individual will get 50% of the amounts they would have received if the child lived with them all of the time.
+If you share custody of a child and are eligible for the CCR, each individual will get 50% of the amounts they would have received if the child lived with them all of the time.

 How to register your children

-- by applying for the Canada child benefits within the provincial or territorial birth registration process using the Automated Benefits Application, for more information, go to How to apply for child and family benefits when registering the birth of your newborn with the Automated Benefits Application
+- by applying for the Canada child benefits within the provincial or territorial birth registration process using the Automated Benefits Application (for more information, go to How to apply for child and family benefits when registering the birth of your newborn with the Automated Benefits Application)

 - online by using the "Apply for child benefits" service in My Account